GNSR Classes S and T

-The London and North Eastern Railway (LNER) D41 class was a type of 4-4-0 steam locomotive inherited from the Great North of Scotland Railway (GNSR).
+The GNSR Classes S and T is a type of 4-4-0 steam locomotive built by Neilson and Company for the Great North of Scotland Railway (GNSR).
 The class consisted of two similar GNSR classes: 'S' (introduced in 1893 and designed by James Johnson) and 'T' (introduced in 1895 and designed by William Pickersgill).
 The two classes were similar but with detail differences to the boiler.

 Construction history

 Class S

 In December 1893 six locomotives were supplied by Neilson (works nos.
-4640-4646) and were numbered 78-83.
+4640–4646) and were numbered 78–83.

 Class T

 Between December 1895 and February 1898 a further twenty six locomotives were supplied in two batches by Neilson (works nos.
-4877-90 and 5212-23), fitted with a larger boiler.
+4877-90 and 5212–23), fitted with a larger boiler.
 Nine of these had been reboilered between 1916 and 1923, making them indistinguishable from the 'S' class, and the remainder were similarly reboilered by the London and North Eastern Railway (LNER) after 1923.
 The LNER therefore treated them all as a single class, 'D41'.